Proportionality for Constrained Public Decisions: The Model

-\begin{remark} While not common in work done in the related judgment aggregation model, our assumption that voters ballots need not correspond to feasible outcomes is common in other settings of social choice.
-In multiwinner voting, voters can approve more candidates than the committee target size while in participatory budgeting, the sum of the costs of a voter's approved projects may exceed the instance's budget.
-For our setting, we argue that this approach helps capture real-world, constrained decision-making scenarios where either the constraint is \emph{uncertain} when voters submit their ballots, or possibly, the voting process becomes more burdensome for voters as they attempt to create ballots with respect to a (possibly difficult to understand) constraint.
-For example, consider a group of friends deciding on the travel destinations of their shared holiday across the world, visiting one country in each continent.
-On a booking platform, there are a certain number of locations that can be selected per continent such as: Amsterdam, Paris and Vienna in Europe; Mexico City and Toronto in North America; Cairo, Nairobi and Cape Town in Africa; and so on.
-Each friend has a preferred combination of cities and their collective itinerary is subject to factors such as their travel budget or the available flight connections between cities.
-However, as flight costs and connections may change significantly on a day-to-day basis, it may be unclear which combination of cities are affordable.
-Therefore, it is not reasonable to impose the requirement, by default that is, that voter ballots are constraint-consistent. \end{remark}
+\begin{example} A group of friends is deciding on the travel destinations of their shared holiday across France, visiting different regions.
+On a booking platform, there are a certain number of cities that can be selected per region such as: Toulouse, Carcassonne and Montpellier in Occitania; Rouen and Caen in Normandy; Rennes and Brest in Brittany; and so on.
+Each friend has a preferred combination of cities and their collective itinerary is subject to factors such as their travel budget or the available connections between cities.
+However, as costs and connections may change significantly on a day-to-day basis, it may be unclear which combination of cities are affordable.
+Therefore, it is not reasonable to impose the default requirement that voter ballots are constraint-consistent. \end{example}